karthikbangera87/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 Find Posts
 ==================

-Finding out whether someone else has already posted about the subject you're interested in, and then reading and contributing to that exchange instead of starting a new one, helps make course discussions more productive for everyone.
-You can search for something specific or you can browse through a single discussion topic.
+Finding out whether someone else has already started a conversation about the subject you're interested in, and then reading and contributing to that exchange instead of starting a new one, helps make course discussions more productive for everyone.
+You can search for something specific or you can browse through the posts in a single discussion topic.

 Search the Discussions
 ****************************

-To search for a text "string", click **Discussion** and enter a phrase, a word, or part of a word in the **Search all posts** field above the list of posts.
+To search for text, click **Discussion** and enter a phrase, a word, or part of a word in the **Search all posts** field above the list of posts.
 When you press Enter, the search tries to find:

-* An exact match to your string in any post, response, or comment.
+* An exact match to your text in any post, response, or comment.
 A list of the posts that have an exact match at any interaction level displays.

-* A similar string in any post, response, or comment if no exact matches are found.
-A "No results found for {string}.
-Showing results for {similar}" message displays above the list of posts that include the similar string at any interaction level.
+* A similar value in any post, response, or comment (if no exact matches are found).
+A "No results found for {text}.
+Showing results for {similar}" message displays above the list of posts that have similar text at any interaction level.

-* Any usernames that are an exact match to your string.
+* Any usernames that are an exact match to your text.
 A "Show posts by {username}" option displays above any posts that have an exact match at any interaction level.
-Click the username in the message to read that user's posts, responses, and comments and access the entire dialog.
+Click the username in the message to read that user's posts, responses, and comments.

 Review Posts About a Single Topic
 **************************************